exercism/python/exercises/practice/eliuds-eggs/.approaches/introduction.md

     return eggs
 ```

-This approach uses a `while-loop` to count up all of the ones.
+This approach uses a `while-loop` to count up the ones in the calculated binary equivalent of `display value`.
 In the loop, we increment `eggs` by `display_value % 2`.
-This adds the least significant bit (the rightmost digit in the binary representation) of `display_value` to `eggs`.
+This adds the least significant bit (_the rightmost digit in the binary representation_) of `display_value` to `eggs`.

-Next, we divide `display_value` by `2`, discarding any remainder.
+Next, `display_value` is divided by `2`, discarding any remainder.
-This essentially removes the least significant bit of `display_value`, setting up `display_value` for processing the next bit.
+This removes the least significant bit of the current `display_value`, setting up the next iteration of `display_value` for processing.

-The loop repeats until `display_value` reaches `0` (which indicates that we have no more bits to check), and then we return `eggs`.
+The loop repeats until `display_value` reaches `0` (_which indicates that there are no more bits to process_), at which point `eggs` is returned.

-To see more variations of this solution, see the [modify the parameter in a loop][approach-parameter-modification] approach.
+To see more variations of this solution, read the [modify the argument in a loop][approach-argument-modification] approach.

-## Approach: Looping Without Modifying the Parameter
+## Approach: Looping Without Modifying the Argument

 ```python
 from math import ceil, log2